Myvar/icos-dev/docs.md

 ```csharp
 public HttpResponse(string res)
 ```
-Will return String as Response body with the provided mimeType
+Will return a String as a Response body with the provided mimeType
 ```csharp
 public HttpResponse(string res, string mimeType)
 ```